IntoGreySpace/grey-space/content/free-will.md

 The unidirectional arrow of time creates a _chain of events_, like a chain of falling dominoes, that does not seem to admit to any gaps where something like free will might emerge.

-The escape route out of this chain-like cage of thinking involves two key steps:
+An escape route out of this chain-like cage of thinking involves two key steps:

 1. Our brains are capable of representing abstract, _atemporal_ conceptions of the world, that are detached from any specific causal chain, and allow us to consider many different alternative courses of future actions and events, and their potentially distant future outcomes.
 We can engage in sufficiently extended and abstracted thought processes that the outcome of such a process becomes _conditioned by the content of the thoughts themselves_ rather than the underlying physical processes supporting these thoughts.